Mac transition to Apple silicon: Switch from PowerPC to Intel

 In 2005 and 2006, Apple moved its Macintosh computers from IBM's PowerPC CPUs to Intel's x86 CPU architecture.
 At his 2005 WWDC keynote address, Steve Jobs said that continuing to use PowerPC processors, which consumed more energy than Intel chips, would prevent Apple from making better workstation computers and laptops.
 "As we look ahead, we can envision some amazing products we want to build...And we don't know how to build them with the future PowerPC roadmap", Jobs said.
-In addition, he admitted that Mac OS X was being ported to the Intel architecture since as early as 2001.
+In addition, he said that Intel builds of every version of Mac OS X had been developed internally.

 By June 2006, only Apple's high-end desktop computer and server products were still using PowerPC processors.
 The hardware transition was completed when Intel-based Mac Pros and Xserve computers were announced in August 2006 and shipped by the end of the year.

-Apple ceased support for booting on PowerPC as of Mac OS X 10.6 "Snow Leopard in August 2009, three years after the transition was complete.
-Support for PowerPC applications via Rosetta was dropped from macOS in 10.7 "Lion" in July 2011, five years after the transition was complete.
+Apple ceased support for booting on PowerPC as of Mac OS X 10.6 Snow Leopard in August 2009, three years after the transition was complete.
+Support for PowerPC applications via Rosetta was dropped from macOS in 10.7 Lion in July 2011, five years after the transition was complete.